 This gallery includes photographs of the most commonly recorded butterfly caterpillars in the British Isles as well as some of those less frequently seen.

-In this Butterfly Caterpillar Gallery the photos are of fully grown butterfly caterpillars and it is worth bearing in mind that some caterpillars change dramatically in appearance as they grow and some butterfly species have different colour forms of caterpillars within the same batch.
+In this Butterfly Caterpillar Gallery the photos are of fully grown butterfly caterpillars (larvae).
+Many caterpillars dramatically change in appearance and not just size as they grow, with some species having different colour forms within the same batch.
 Many of these feature on the individual species pages.

 A few species can be difficult to identify from photographs and other information is then often helpful – see help with caterpillar identification.

-The caterpillars of the most common skipper butterflies in the British Isles, the Small Skipper Butterfly and Large Skipper Butterfly, live hidden in a stitched together or rolled grass leaf.
+The caterpillars of the most common skipper butterflies in the British Isles, the Small Skipper Butterfly (Thymelicus sylvestris) and Large Skipper Butterfly (Ochlodes venata), live hidden in a stitched together or rolled grass leaf.

-Caterpillars of white and yellow butterflies – the Pieridae family
+Caterpillars of White butterflies and Yellow butterflies – the Pieridae family

-Caterpillars of blue butterflies – the Lycaenidea family
+Caterpillars of Hairstreak butterflies – the Theclinae family

 The only likely species of Copper butterfly caterpillar to be found in the British Isles is that of the Small Copper.
 The caterpillars of this relatively common species also feed out of sight amongst the food plant.